Customers shocked by Bert’s Chuckwagon sign — until they remember it’s April 1

 “I’m an accomplice by blood,” said Joel, 39, of Collinsville, who owns Verona Coffee Co. in the front half of the Bert’s building.

-In 2015, the Conners distributed a poster with a “SOLD” sign on the World’s Largest Catsup Bottle water tower and a photo showing the local landmark being hauled away by helicopter.
+In 2015, the Conners distributed a poster with a “SOLD” sign on the World’s Largest Catsup Bottle water tower and a photo showing the beloved landmark being hauled away by helicopter.

 “We had 200,000 hits on Facebook,” Roger said.
 “It went viral.
 There were people who drove down to see it gone, but it was still there.
 People were calling city hall, concerned about losing the catsup bottle.”